Baptist Lui Ming Choi Secondary School: School ethos

 Under the Baptist Convention of Hong Kong, the school was founded by the Lui Ming Choi Foundation.
 It is one of the five secondary schools operating under the supervision of the convention.
-The school's motto is "明道致知" in Chinese, derived from the idea of Zhu Xi, a Confucianist in the Song dynasty and incorporated this into Christian belief, which means understanding God’s teachings to become wise and intellectual.
+The school's motto is 'Understanding God's teachings to become wise and intellectual ', "明道致知" in Chinese, derived from the idea of Zhu Xi, a Confucianist in the Song dynasty and incorporated this into Christian belief, which means understanding God’s teachings to become wise and intellectual.
 This concludes the expectation for its graduates.

 Though the school holds the spread of the Gospel to be one of its missions, its culture and atmosphere remains relatively open and liberal in the socio-political aspect.
 The school and its Student Union had previously held memorial service and activities concerning the Tiananmen Square protests and June Fourth Movement which happened in mainland China, 1989.